Orcos-nom/Del_robot/README.md

-# del_bot — Autonomous Hospital Delivery Robot
+# Del_bot — Autonomous Hospital Delivery Robot

 **del_bot** is an autonomous delivery robot designed to transport medicines, lab samples, and supplies within hospital environments.
 Built with **ROS 2 Jazzy**, it uses SLAM and Nav2 for autonomous navigation in mapped hospital layouts, ensuring reliable and contactless delivery.